 A student can withdraw their enrolment at any time; however a financial fee may occur listed below by course.
 Any withdrawal fees will be deducted from your total fees paid and a refund of the difference will be processed.
 No refund for any instalment plan, admin fees or equipment fees, such as the starter kit.
 All withdrawals must be made in writing to iscd.

-A student can only extend their enrolment between terms, subjects or study bloks.
+A student can only extend their enrolment between terms, subjects or study blocks.
 All requests for extension and recommencement must be made in writing to iscd.
-Extension fees apply.
+Extension fees may apply.

 Please note the following:

-- All course payments must be up to date at the time of extension along with the extension fee.
-The extension fee in non refundable.
+- All course payments must be up to date at the time of extension along with any extension fee payable.
+The extension fee in non-refundable.

 - In the event of an increase in fees, students who extend will be required to pay the difference on recommencing studies.

-- Only one extension is available per course for on campus study and is for a maximum period of 6 months.
-There is a fee of $100 per month, or part there of, to be paid at the time of extension application.
+- Only one extension is available per course for on-campus study and is for a maximum period of 12 months.
+There is a fee of $100per month, or part there of, to be paid at the time of extension application.

-- Online study for the Certificate IV in Interior Decoration (MSF40113) and the Diploma of Interior Design and Decoration (MSF50213) allows one extension period per block, $100 fee per block applies.
+- Online study for the Certificate IV in Interior Decoration (MSF40113) and the Diploma of Interior Design and Decoration (MSF50213)allows one extension of 4 weeks per block, $100 extension fee applies.

-- A student will recommence into the appropriate class following an evaluation of previous work completed by an educator.
+- When returning from an exstension, a student will recommence into the appropriate class/block following an evaluation of previous work completed by an educator.

 GENERAL TERMS AND CONDITIONS